HDSB-BCHS-2425-ICS3UC/final-evaluation-project-shreyasipanthee/README.md

 - 🎭 **Themed Backgrounds** — choose your favorite visual style!
 - 🧩 **Templates** — instantly create fun patterns like a ❤️, 🙂, or even the letter **A**!
 - 🔊 **Mute Button** — toggle background music on any screen.
-- 🎮 **Game Modes** — Tutorial, Storyline, Simulation, Theme Select, Start Menu.
+- 🎮 **Game Screens** — Tutorial, Storyline, Simulation, Theme Select, Start Menu.

 ---